Kafka consumer CLI tutorial

 Example

-Make sure you have followed the Kafka Producer CLI Tutorial to create and send data to a Kafka topic first.
+Make sure you have followed the Kafka producer CLI tutorial to create and send data to a Kafka topic first.

 Consuming only the future messages of a Kafka topic

-Consuming all historical messages and future ones in a Kafka topic
+kafka-console-consumer --bootstrap-server localhost:9092 --topic first_topic Consuming all historical messages and future ones in a Kafka topic

 Use the --from-beginning option

-To exit the Kafka console producer, use the keyboard combination Ctrl+C.
+kafka-console-consumer --bootstrap-server localhost:9092 --topic first_topic --from-beginning To exit the Kafka console consumer, use the keyboard combination Ctrl+C.

-Command Output
+Command output

-The Kafka Console Consumer will remain opened until you exit it, and will keep on displaying messages to the screen.
+^CProcessed a total of 3 messages (<-- when doing a Ctrl+C to exit) The Kafka console consumer will remain opened until you exit it, and will keep on displaying messages to the screen.
 It assumes all the messages coming in can be deserialized as text (String).

-By default, the Kafka Console Consumer does not show the key, or any partition information.
+By default, the Kafka console consumer does not show the key, or any partition information.

 If you do not see any output but you know your Kafka topic has data in it, don't forget to use the --from-beginning option.